yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-databases-ycql.md

 ---
-title: Create and explore a database
+title: Create and explore a database using YCQL
-headerTitle: Create and explore a database
+headerTitle: Create and explore a database using YCQL
 linkTitle: Create a database
 description: Create and explore a database using YCQL.
 headcontent: